SalmonDE/TopVoter/README.md

 - An internet connection to connect to the minecraftpocket-servers.com services.

 *This plugin has got an built-in updater which always checks for a new version.*
-*However, you can disable the auto update function.*
+*However, you can disable the auto update feature.*
 ## Preview:

 ![Preview](https://salmonde.de/MCPE-Plugins/Pictures/TopVoter/Preview.jpg)